-Payment orchestration: What a merchant needs to know
+Payment Orchestration: What a merchant needs to know

-- Increased approval rates: Because transactions are routed to the best processor based on real-time data, merchants will see an increase in approval rates.
+- Increased Approval Rates: Because transactions are routed to the best processor based on real-time data, merchants will see an increase in approval rates.

-- Decreased transaction costs: Specific types of transactions can be routed to the processor with lower fees.
+- Decreased Transaction Costs: Specific types of transactions can be routed to the processor with lower fees.

-- Freedom to manage multiple connections: Easy-to-use interfaces provide a single location for managing connections.
+- Freedom to Manage Multiple connections: Easy-to-use interfaces provide a single location for managing connections.

 Many orchestration providers can also work with merchants without requiring development work.